Coral Honeysuckle

 Winter

-Coral Honeysuckle is a semi-evergreen vine; some of its leaves will persist even in cold, snowy winters.
+Coral honeysuckle is a semi-evergreen vine; some of its leaves will persist even in cold, snowy winters.

-Where can I find Coral Honeysuckle to buy?
+Where can I find coral honeysuckle to buy?

 Sadly, sourcing native plants can be challenging at conventional plant nurseries.
 To help you find some quickly, here are four resources to check out: